Mike7831/Yet-Another-Neural-Network-Library/README.md

 It is also easy to copy/paste the files into other projects as the library relies only on the STL and the library files are header-only.

+## Usage

+`main.cpp` within the `main` folder calls different examples which give examples on how to use the YANNL-Library.
+Globally `MLPRegressor` and `MLPClassifier` can be used approximately in the same way as the Python version.
+It is also possible to build manually a neural network (`NeuralNetwork` class) and then add the layers (`HiddenLayer`, `OutputClassificationLayer`, `OutputRegressionLayer`, `DropoutLayer`).
+The input layer is not considered as a layer in the layer count.
+Its size is provided as input when building the `NeuralNetwork`.
+It should not be necessary to build manually layers and neurons as they are supposed to be built via the constructors and methods within `NeuralNetwork`.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first